highcharts-for-python/highcharts-core/docs/tutorials/pandas.rst

   * - .. code-block:: python

         my_chart = Chart.from_pandas(df,
-                                     series_type = 'bar',
+                                     series_type = 'column',
                                      property_map = {
                                          'x': 'Geographic Area',
                                          'y': ['2017', '2018', '2019'],
-                                         'id': 'Geographic Area'
+                                         'id': 'some other column'
                                      })

-    - .. image:: /_static/census-time-series_05.png
-        :width: 100%
-        :alt: Rendering of the chart produced by Chart.from_pandas(df, series_type = 'bar', property_map = {'x': 'Geographic Area', 'y': ['2017', '2018', '2019'], 'id': 'Geographic Area'})

-And now the :meth:`.id <highcharts_core.options.series.data.bar.BarData.id>` property of each data point will *also* be equal to the value in the ``'Geographic Area'`` column.
+Now, our data frame is pretty simple does not contain a column named ``'some other column'`.
+But *if* it did, then it would use that column to set the :meth:`.id <highcharts_core.options.series.data.bar.BarData.id>` property of each data point.

   .. note::